timermachine/shorttasks/readme.workspaces.md

 ---

-Z.peers to st:
-stwsi - hmm needs an st clone below it (at moment) - not sure of value of global availiablity.

-Y.stgen : generate command files.
+Y.stgen : generate command files. √√√√!!!! fuck yeah!!! with dry run too!!!!!! omg!

 X. spinner.
 https://unix.stackexchange.com/questions/225179/display-spinner-while-waiting-for-some-process-to-finish

 X. enough. promote it.

+sth - show which have dr option. dont list - too muchnoise

+speed option:
+if strictly use containing folders i.e. never an allowable directly a child of another allowable, then can check parent allowable before children.
+(optimisation)

+Z.peers to st:
+stwsi - hmm needs an st clone below it (at moment) - not sure of value of global availiablity.